andreasschrade/andreasschrade.github.com/_posts/2019-01-13-android-battery-optimisations.md

 In rare cases that a while-idle alarm and high-priority message are not enough, it is possible to ask the user to whitelist an app.
 A whitelisted app can access network services and partial wakelocks even in Doze Mode.

-You can request the permission `"REQUEST_IGNORE_BATTERY_OPTIMIZATIONS"` to prompt the user with a dialog to turn of Doze Mode optimizations for your app.
+You can request the permission `REQUEST_IGNORE_BATTERY_OPTIMIZATIONS` to prompt the user with a dialog to turn of Doze Mode optimizations for your app.

 ## What is App Standby?